adrn/GaiaPairsFollowup/scripts/README.md

 Before solving for a rough wavelength solution, the next step is to interactively identify emission lines in a comparison lamp spectrum.
-To do that, you'll need to either specify the path to a processed HgNe+Ne arc lamp frame, or to a directory containing one (and the first one found will be used).
+To do that, you'll need to either specify the path to a processed 1D HgNe+Ne arc lamp spectrum, or to a directory containing one (and the first one found will be used).
 You also need to specify a path to a text file containing known lines that should be auto-identified in the spectrum once enough lines have been found.
 For an HgNe+Ne lamp and for a wavelength range ~3600-7200 Angstroms, this file is provided in ``config/mdm-spring-2017/hgne.txt``.
 To run this script:

 ```bash
 python identify_wavelengths.py -p ../data/mdm-spring-2017/processed/n1/ \